 Recession, recession, recession!
 That’s all we’re hearing these days.
 Things are going to be tough for a while, but there’s still a silver lining in every situation if you look at all the angles.

 For instance, now would be a terrific time to put together an exhibition proposal for your local museum or art center.
 Museums are hurting these days.
 They’re laying off staff and cutting back on budgets.
 You–the local artists–could be a budget-saver for them.
 I hate to put it this way, but you’re a cheap program.

 Jo-Ann Sanborn, Beach Path.
 Oil on canvas, 20 x 24 inches. ©The Artist

 Museum exhibitions are often planned 2-4 years (or more) in advance.
 Big-budget exhibits may be scaled back right now or even canceled.
 Guess what?
 The gallery spaces still have to be filled with something!
-If you have the work and reputation to back it up, now is the time
+If you

 A lot of exhibition proposals came across my desk when I worked in art museums.
 Most were from exhibition touring companies, but some were from individual artists or art organizations.